WickedStu012/RunningFredEnhancedFangame/README.md

 This fangame adds custom skins, new locations, new features, brings back deleted features, etc. The Team tries to expand the gameplay of ,,Running Fred'' as much as possible.

 ## WARNING
-The Mod May or May not include Slurs, To fit the vocabulary of Running Freds old Development days.
+The Mod May or May not include bad words, To fit the vocabulary of Running Freds old Development days.
-The Jokes in the Game Does not try to offend people, they are Simply Jokes for the funny.

 ### THIS FANGAME SHOULD NEVER BE AND NEVER WILL NEVER BE FOR SALE.
 ### THIS FANGAME IS NOT ASSOCIATED WITH DEDALORD OR APPROVED BY DEDALORD IN ANY WAY.